 The Tree House offers many opportunities for parent involvement throughout the school year.
 We believe that parents are a child’s first and most important teachers, and we therefore aim to include parents in the learning process and encourage them to actively participate in their child’s education.

 At The Tree House, we believe that ongoing communication between parents and teachers is essential for the success of our students and our school.
 Good parent/teacher communication will ensure that we are able to identify and meet the needs of our students and the expectations of parents.

 In addition to the ongoing dialogue between parents and teachers regarding daily school happenings, we will also utilize various other forms of communication to keep parents informed about individual, class, and school news.
 The following are some of the ways in which we will communicate events, progress, and general news about our students and our school:

-- School-wide Monthly Newsletter: New this year!
-This addition will allow parents to know what is going on throughout the school, not just in their child’s classroom.
+- School-wide Monthly Newsletter: This monthly publication allow parents to know what is going on throughout the school, not just in their child’s classroom.